Skip to main content

 • SceneNode - Node in the hierarchy with transform and optional renderable

-• Camera - Defines the viewpoint and projection
+• Camera - Defines projection parameters (FOV, aspect ratio, near/far planes)

 Example: